junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/2025-06-01-SPN-Time-travel-3.md

 The woman licks her lips as she finishes.
 "Well?"
 She raises her eyebrows, "Are we done with the story-telling time?"

-Dean swallows, looking down at the table.
+Dean swallows, frowning down at the table, then glances at Sam.

 Sam asks, "The kid, did you say his name is Fergus?"

 "Aye," the red-haired woman replies easily.

-Dean stiffens, "Please tell me the last name is not MacLeod."
+Dean stiffens.
+"Tell me the last name is not MacLeod."

-"How do you know?" the woman eyes both of them carefully, pulling the boy closer to her, "Meet Fergus Roderick MacLeod."
+"How do you know?"
+The woman eyes both of them carefully, pulling the boy closer to her.
+"Meet Fergus Roderick MacLeod."

-"Hello," the boy waves at them shily.
+"Hello," the boy smiles at them shily.

 "How old is he?"

-"Seven after this fall."
+"Seven after this winter."

 "And you are?"
 Dean asks with a tight voice.

 "Rowena MacLeod, at your service."
 The woman finally tells them.

-Sam springs to his feet, gesturing to Dean, "Can I talk to you for a sec?"
+Sam springs to his feet, gesturing to Dean.
+"Can I talk to you for a sec?"
 Right when Dean is also jumping to his feet.

 "Yeah, just about to say the same."